-- department will determine this. - 3.
-Collection points may be established along routes within reasonable walking distances from residence of students. - 4.
-Transportation shall be provided as required by law for handicapped children and those attending special classes. - 5.
-In the event that a bus cannot operate but the school is in session the students are expected to attend if possible. - 6.
-Eligible students will be picked up and dropped off only at a point in the area designated by the WLCSC. - 7.
-School bus routes, times, and drivers are subject to change. - 8.
+- 1. Drivers will only release kindergarten students at bus stops if an adult is present. - 2.
+Collection points may be established along routes within reasonable walking distances from residence of students. - 3.
+Transportation shall be provided as required by law for handicapped children and those attending special classes. - 4.
+In the event that a bus cannot operate but the school is in session, the students are expected to attend if possible. - 5.
+Eligible students will be picked up and dropped off only at a point in the area designated by the WLCSC. - 6.
+School bus routes, times, and drivers are subject to change. - 7.
 All PM transportation changes must be communicated to the front office and teacher by 2:30 PM.